jcgsville/graphile-config-example/README.md

 ### CLI Mode

-TODO: see if this is correct after publishing

-Users could run this with npx:
+If this was published to npm, users might run this with npx:

 ```sh
 npx graphile-config-example --help